ozone-his/ozone-docs/docs/implementers/backup-restore.md

 A container suffixed as `-backup` will be created and always running.

-See below how to configure the backup service.
+But be sure to configure the backup service first, as detailed in the section below.

 ### Configure the backup frequency